QKEY-FOUNDER/qkp-sdk/docs/protocol-spec.md

 - `publicKey` is the base64url-encoded raw Ed25519 public key.
 - `signature` is the base64url-encoded Ed25519 signature bytes.

+- `alg: "DEMO-SHA256"` is a non-secure demonstration mode intended only for development, testing, and conformance examples.
+  It MUST NOT be used for production security.

 ### Canonicalization and Hashing
 Implementations MUST:
 1. Canonicalize the payload (deterministic JSON)